Jingwe-Zhao/Jingwe-Zhao.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. candidate :technologist: in Physiology at Xiamen University School of Medicine.
-My research focuses on the intersection of bioinformatics :computer: and reproductive medicine :pregnant_woman: , leveraging computational approaches to address key challenges in reproductive health.
+I'm a Ph.D. candidate :student: in Physiology at Xiamen University School of Medicine.
+My research focuses on the intersection of bioinformatics :computer: and reproductive medicine :pregnant_woman:, leveraging computational approaches to address key challenges in reproductive health.

 Premature birth and pregnancy maintenance
 ======
-Premature birth (<37 weeks) results from disrupted pregnancy maintenance mechanisms, including progesterone signaling, immune tolerance, and cervical integrity.
+Premature birth (<37 weeks :hourglass_flowing_sand: ) results from disrupted pregnancy maintenance mechanisms, including progesterone signaling, immune tolerance, and cervical integrity.
 Common triggers include infection, placental dysfunction, and oxidative stress.
-Current research focuses on identifying biomarkers, developing therapies, and extending gestation to address this global health challenge.
+Current research focuses on identifying biomarkers, developing therapies, and extending gestation :clock3: to address this global health challenge.

 Single-cell transcriptomics